-Go the router setting and find the Guest Network option.
-Usually it is hidden in one of the sub-sections within the main settings of the Wi-Fi network.
+Go to the router setting and find the Guest Network option.
+Usually, it is hidden in one of the sub-sections within the main settings of the Wi-Fi network.
 If you cannot find it, again, read the manual or search for it by entering the router model name and version.
 If you have an older or cheaper router, it may be possible to configure the guest network manually.

 After enabling the guest network mode, enter its name (in some routers it may appear in the control panel as an SSID).
 This name will be displayed for your guests in the list of available connections.

-Usually the guest Wi-Fi network appears almost immediately; sometimes it takes time.
+Usually, the guest Wi-Fi network appears almost immediately; sometimes it takes time.
 Finally, it is always worth checking the correctness of all your actions: